stsemant/gsv-6ToWAMP/README.md

 [GSV6/GSV6-CPU](http://www.me-systeme.de/docs/de/flyer/flyer_gsv6.pdf) is an Measurement Amplifier from [ME-Messsysteme GmbH](http://www.me-systeme.de/)

 ## project status
-in progress, NO release yet
+in progress, NOT yet an release

 ## Dependencies
 All Dependencies are included